 Recently, the US Federal Trade Commission (FTA) and the Department of Energy (DOE) have come up with a new label to describe how efficiently a portable AC works.
 The new DOE labels take into account that heat is generated by the portable air conditioner itself.
 The heat from a window air conditioner is expelled outside because it sits half in and half out of your house, while the heat from a portable AC stays in the room.
 Because of that, the new Seasonally Adjusted Cooling Capacity (SACC) ratings will lower the effective cooling power of portable AC units.
 For example, if you’re looking at a 14,000 BTU portable air conditioner, the DOE label will appear as 9,500.

 When you’re browsing the listings for your new portable AC right now, you’ll only see the BTU labels.
 That will change over time and both labels may be listed.
-If you have any questions about one or another rating system, just tap the instant chat button and you can connect with a blue shirt who will answer all of your questions.

 Will you put your portable AC in a big or small room?